sam-pop/CLI-storefront/README.md

 The app will take in orders from customers and deplete stock from the store's inventory, track product sales across the store's departments and provide a summary of the sales, over head expanses and profits of the store's departments.

+## How to use

+Before running the app you will have to use the `npm install` command from the command-line in order to install the required packages (from the package.json file).

 **Below are examples of the different store views:** _(click on the image for the full video)_

 ### Customer View

 [![bamazon_Customer.gif](https://s8.postimg.cc/c38ci1rlx/bamazon_Customer.gif)](https://youtu.be/cKullh4pPqQ)